HardRope/-where-to-go/README.md

 ## Help function

-To loading places info from url with JSON-data< looking like:
+To loading places info from url with JSON-data, looking like:

 ```commandline
 {